128th Aviation Brigade

-The 128th Aviation Brigade is an aviation brigade of the United States Army under the United States Army Aviation Center of Excellence at Fort Eustis, Virginia.
+The 128th Aviation Brigade is an aviation brigade of the United States Army under the U.S. Army Aviation Center of Excellence.
+The brigade is located at Joint Base Langley–Eustis.

-The 128th Aviation Brigade, located at Fort Eustis, Va., provides U.S. Army Soldiers the training and education to repair and maintain some of the Army’s most effective combat helicopters used today.
-The education taking place within its classrooms and simulators provides a starting point for ongoing training to keep helicopters combat ready and achieve strategic success.
+The 128th Aviation Brigade, located at Joint Base Langley–Eustis, provides Army soldiers with the training and education used to repair and maintain the Army’s combat helicopters.
+The education for such purposes is provided in the brigade's classrooms and simulators.

+Organization

-The 128th Aviation Brigade is composed of three battalions:
+The 128th Aviation Brigade consists of three battalions and a headquarters company: